YYC - YTO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Calgary to Toronto costs C$ 106 on the route between Calgary (YYC) and Toronto Region of Waterloo Intl Airport (YKF).
-However, over the past month, flights between Calgary (YYC) and Hamilton (YHM) were, on average, 17% cheaper than other Calgary-Toronto routes.
+The cheapest return flight from Calgary to Toronto costs C$ 131 on the route between Calgary (YYC) and Toronto Region of Waterloo Intl Airport (YKF).
+Over the past month, this route was, on average, 14% cheaper than other Calgary-Toronto routes.
 The most popular route is between Calgary (YYC) and Toronto Pearson Intl Airport (YYZ).

 What’s the cheapest day of the week to fly from Calgary to Toronto?